ChemGuy88/oda/gudhiTroubleshooting/issue02.md

-aThanks again @VincentRouvreau for helping me out with this issue.
+Thanks again @VincentRouvreau for helping me out with this issue.

 ## Installing QGLviewer